Resources for the Workplace

 Need help navigating these mental health resources?

-Mental health navigation is a new and unique service that helps Summit County residents walk through the complex system of mental health care and gets people connected to the appropriate resource when they experience barriers to access.
-Use our self-service mental health navigation tool or connect with a mental health navigator to find the services that would be most beneficial for you.
+Mental health navigation is a unique service that helps Summit County residents walk through the complex system of mental health care and gets people connected to the appropriate resource when they experience barriers to access.
+Use our mental health resource guide or connect to a member of our Care Team to find the services that would be most beneficial for you.

 Bring Mental Wellness Into Your Workplace